-The Haleakalā National Park (HALE) Corridor will be used transportation during construction and use of the ATST.
-The HO and HALE corridor contain biological road ecosystems that are both unique and The landscape at HO is fragile. considered to be an alpine dry shrubland vegetation type and resources along the Park road corridor are grouped into alpine and subalpine shrubland habitat zones, depending upon the elevation.
+The Haleakalā National Park (HALE) Road Corridor will be used for transportation during construction and use of the ATST.
+The HO and HALE corridor contain biological ecosystems that are both unique and The landscape at HO is fragile. considered to be an alpine dry shrubland vegetation type and resources along the Park road corridor are grouped into alpine and subalpine shrubland habitat zones, depending upon the elevation.
 These habitats contain several native and non-native species of plants, animals, and arthropods.
 While the overall impacts on Hawaiian native arthropod resources within the Park road corridor during the construction phase would be considered minor, NSF has committed to several mitigation measures to reduce the impacts to these biological resources, including programmatic monitoring for active preservation of invertebrates before, during and after construction of the proposed ATST Project.

 After some preliminary sampling near the HALE Entrance Station in 2009 Programmatic Arthropod Monitoring and Assessment at the Haleakalā High Altitude Observatories and Haleakalā National Park was initiated with two sampling sessions in 2010.
+Two additional sampling sessions occurred in 2011.

-This is a report of the sampling conducted in October 2011, the second of sampling sessions that conducted in 2011.
-The goal is to monitor the arthropod fauna at the proposed ATST site and along the HALE Road identify Hawaiian Corridor, native arthropod species or habitats, if any, that may be impacted by construction or operation of the ATST, and detect and identify alien invasive arthropod species that could have adverse impacts on the flora and fauna on Haleakalā.
+This is a report of the sampling conducted in March 2012, the first of two sampling sessions that will conducted in 2012.
+The goal is to monitor the arthropod fauna at the proposed ATST site and along the HALE Road Corridor, identify Hawaiian native arthropod species or habitats, if any, that may be impacted by construction or operation of the ATST, and detect and identify alien invasive arthropod species that could have adverse impacts on the flora and fauna on Haleakalā.
 Programmatic Arthropod Monitoring studies are being coordinated and conducted with the approval of HALE.